brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ## <a name="Bard"></a>Bard

 Bards are the quintessential jacks of all trades and are able to fill a wide variety of roles, reminiscent of the old red mages of Final Fantasy games.
-They’re full casters and get good support and control options, but they can wear light armor and fight with weapons when needed.
+They’re full casters and get good [support](/5e-build-guides/support-caster-builds/) and [control](/5e-build-guides/control-caster-builds/) options, but they can wear light armor and fight with weapons when needed.
 They get a lot of skill proficiencies and can fill any gaps in the party’s array of skills.
 Bards also have a lot of options for making the entire party stronger, making any ally more effective at what they do.
 As high-charisma characters, bards are notoriously strong social characters and natural performers.

 Difficulty: ★★★★☆

 ### Pop Culture Examples of Bards

-- [Soul King Brook from _One Piece_](https://www.youtube.com/watch?v=isAb1S_yA74) - He's the ship's musician as well as their secondary swordsman, Brook is probably a College of Swords Bard.
+- [Soul King Brook from _One Piece_](https://www.youtube.com/watch?v=isAb1S_yA74) - He's the ship's musician as well as their secondary swordsman.
+Brook is probably a College of Swords Bard.
 - [Star Lord from _Guardians of the Galaxy_](https://www.youtube.com/watch?v=jaaJyAjvajo) - If you've ever wanted to stop a battle with a dance-off (and, let's be honest, who hasn't?), the Bard class might be for you.

 ## <a name="Cleric"></a>Cleric

 Clerics are full casters who wear armor, making them much more durable than most other spellcasters, and they actually do quite well on the front lines of combat.
-They have the best support magic, but a wide variety of subclasses allows them to serve just about any role on the battlefield, from ranged blaster to frontline warrior to trickster illusionist and even mind reader.
+They have the best [support magic](/5e-build-guides/support-caster-builds/), but a wide variety of subclasses allows them to serve just about any role on the battlefield, from [ranged blaster](/5e-build-guides/blaster-caster-builds/) to frontline warrior to trickster illusionist and even mind reader.
 They can also absolutely destroy undead monsters, which is nice flavor which comes in handy from time to time.
 Clerics gain their powers from a god, and there are a wide variety of gods to choose from, making many different character concepts possible.

 Difficulty: ★★★☆☆